TIY-TN-FEE-2016-spring/assignments/02-box-model/README.md

 ## Description

 Grouping HTML elements and working with layouts in CSS are two of the most important skills to learn.
-This exercise tests both of these skills.
+This assignment tests both of these skills.

 ### Learning Objectives